Phylliida/ResoniteUnityExporter/README.md

 `ImportFromUnityLib` is the library used in the Mod/Standalone, it contains the core of the code to take the data and import it into Resonite.

-`ResoniteBridgeMod` is the code for the Resonite mod, that uses `ImportFromUnityLib` to make the avatar appear in whatever world you are in.
+`ResoniteUnityExporterMod` is the code for the Resonite mod, that uses `ImportFromUnityLib` to make the avatar appear in whatever world you are in.

-`ResoniteBridgeStandalone` is a standalone custom headless server, you can't connect to it and it's anonomyous.
+`ResoniteUnityExporterStandalone` is a standalone custom headless server, you can't connect to it and it's anonomyous.
 This also uses `ImportFromUnityLib`, it's used to load resonite libraries needed to make a .resonitepackage.
 This is also useful for debugging since startup time is much faster.